 Figure 13.
 Left: Surveillance monitoring time series of two successive years.
-Note the increase of the central value (both the median, green dashed line and the mean, refl solid line).
+Note the increase of the central value (both the average; green dashed line and the median; red solid line).
 Note the high and low outlier values emphasised with the empty frames.
 Right: Box plots of measured data for the two successive years.
-Red dot: average; blue line: median; Upper and lower box boundaries: upper quartile and lower quartile, respectively; whiskers: maximum and minimum values without outliers; outliers defined as data points lying more than 1.5 times the interquartile range (box width) above or below the box.
+Red dot: average; blue line: median; Upper and lower box boundaries: upper quartile and lower quartile, respectively; whiskers: define outliers as data points lying more than 1.5 times the interquartile range (box width) above or below the box.
 Note the high and low outlier values.

 Note that the mean (and the standard deviation) calculated from data are sensitive to outlying values as shown in Figure 13.
 This means that a few high outlying values can increase the mean so that it does not characterise the majority of data.
 Therefore, as suggested by the WFD documents, the annual medians should be calculated and compared using the Mann-Whitney (Wilcoxon) W-test using any statistical software.
-The W-test result will show whether there are significant differences of the annual median values.
+The interpretation of the test result in terms of significant differences of the annual median values.
 Note that the term 'annual average' refers to the 'overall yearly' concentration, therefore, the median (or any appropriate central value) can be used for its characterisation.